Cats

 Trouble (back) & Abetzi (front)

 Update…Trouble passed away on March 11, 2021.
-He was a big part of our family for nine years.
-He loved rolling around in the dirt and soaking up as much sunshine as he could.
-Our sweet boy passed away in his warm bed with his brother, Abetzi, by his side.
+Abetzi joined Trouble in Heaven on January 16, 2025.
+The boys were a big part of our family for thirteen years.
+They loved rolling around in the dirt and soaking up as much sunshine as they could.
+They were inseparable on our farm, and now they’re together again on Heaven’s farm.

 Milo